barryclark/jekyll-now/_posts/2020-03-31-immutability-in-cpp-part-2.md

   return std::move(*this);
 }
 ```
 Here we mutate the objects own data and return a copy of the object which is *move constructed*.
-The move constructor will also be implicitly defined.
-Hence we need the call to `std::move` before returning `*this`.
+This is why we need the call to `std::move` before returning `*this`.
+The move constructor is implicitly defined for us.
 The move constructor avoids an unneccessary copy of a vector for temporary objects.
 If we had declared the member vector `const` then we could not have moved from it.

 # Conclusions and Further Reading
 We have seen how to implement immutability in C++ two different ways.
 The first way of using public `const` members has the advantage of simplicity.
 One caveat is that we have to implement a constructor taking all member fields for initialization.
-The second way is to provide an immutable interface that takes advantage of move semantics.
+The second way is to provide an interface that enforces immutability and takes advantage of move semantics.
 The added complexity might lead to a performance increase.
 However, not all types have cheap move operations.
 For further reading I heartily recommend [Functional Programming in C++](https://www.manning.com/books/functional-programming-in-c-plus-plus) where the author presents immutable data structures for more sophisticated use cases.